Conditions: Baltimore, Maryland, 12/22/2024 05:00:02 am

 • 2 years = Between 10 and 15 inches

-• 2 years = Below 10 inches.
+• 2 years = Below 10 inches

-Negative PDO PLUS Either Neutral OR La Niña has resulted in and average of 22.4” of snow in Baltimore.
-This is much better then the long term average of snow for La Niña itself.
+Negative PDO PLUS Either Neutral OR La Niña has resulted in an average of 22.4” of snow in Baltimore.
+This is much better than the long-term average snowfall for La Niña itself.

 For what it’s worth, I will post my Winter Outlook tomorrow.